GPSHUB/COVID_HEALTH_PROJECT/logs/giam.md

 8/19/2020 - Giam Sigaud
 Wed 8.19.2020 Organized project, re-worked Charter.
 Meeting with team at 7p cst.
 Will present approach for sign off.
 Leo met up with me for a couple of hours and we designed the approach together.

+8/20/2020 - Giam Sigaud
+Thu 8.20.20 Working on my team assignment.
+Starting with Pseudocoding the whole thing.
+Hoping to have finalized approach created by start of class, then execute coding during class.